effernan/Gale-Digital-Scholar-Lab-Data-Tutorial/README.md

 **Important**.
 You will need to create a folder with the Content Set data in the same folder where you save these scripts.
 You will use a path in Notebook 2 to access that data.

 To help Gale Digital Scholar Lab track their impact, please do cite them in your paper!
+Please follow the citation style guidelines indicated in here: https://go.gale.com/ps/helpCenter?userGroupName=webdemo&nspage=true&prodId=DSLAB&docId=UCHJJN776013164&title=FAQ&sid=bookmark-DSLAB&asid=99347d7b#HowdoIcitetheworkIhavecompletedinGaleDigitalScholarLab

 (c) Elena Fernández Fernández 2024